Evidence Based Practice in Stroke Rehabilitation: Finding and Appraising Evidence Fast

 More Information

-STEP 2: Proceed to confirm your registration by making the $250 course payment at: Course Payment
+STEP 2: Confirm your registration by making the $250 course payment at:

-*A 100% refund of the $250 course fee is available to students who withdraw before the first day of the course.
-Withdrawals after the first day of the course are subject to a $50 administrative fee.
+A 100% refund of the $250 course fee is available to students who withdraw before the first day of the course.
+Withdrawal requests during the first 3 weeks of the course will be refunded 50% of the registration fee.
+After 3 weeks (mid-point of the course) no refund will be provided.

 Contact us at sdrefs@ualberta.ca